-The bell pepper is, yes, sweet and versatile, but did you know that it also helps you fight everything from the common cold to cancer?
+The bell pepper is, yes, sweet and versatile, but did you know that bell pepper nutrition also helps you fight everything from the common cold to cancer?

-This delicious food is familiar to many of us for its sweet taste and ability to be stuffed chock-full of yummy stuff before being eaten.
-But the benefits go far beyond taste — bell peppers have a ton of incredibly essential vitamins, antioxidants and minerals that will help you maintain a healthy lifestyle (and maybe even shed a few pounds).
+This delicious food is familiar to many of us for its sweet taste and ability to be stuffed chock-full of yummy stuff before being eaten, but the benefits go far beyond taste.
+Bell peppers have a ton of incredibly essential vitamins, antioxidants and minerals that will help you maintain a healthy lifestyle.

 If you’d like to reduce your risk of illness, heart disease and cancer, you should probably keep reading about the incredible bell pepper.

 The bell pepper is a cultivar group of the Capsicum annuum species of plants, part of the family of foods known as nightshade vegetables.
 Botanically, it’s a fruit, but nutritionally considered a vegetable.